Hitting and Defensive Instructor

 Ryan is passionate about developing young Colorado baseball players individually as well as preparing high school players to compete at the college level.
 In addition to enhancing each player's ability on the field, he gets his greatest joy from developing relationships and being a constant resource for them throughout their baseball careers and lives.

 Dillon is from Aurora, Colorado where he attended Grandview High School.
-He played baseball and basketball, Graduating in 2010, reaching the elite eight both years of varsity alongside teammates Kevin Gausman of the Baltimore Orioles and NY Yankees Greg Bird.
-He then committed to Lamar Community College and helped his team win two conference championships and two region 9 titles with an overall record of 95-29.
-He is 2nd in career appearances and 3rd in saves at Lamar.
-He then attended the University of Arkansas at Little Rock where he helped his team reach the conference tournament both years.
-He graduated with a Bachelor’s in Psychology and moved back to Colorado.
+He played baseball and basketball, Graduating in 2010.
+Then committed to Lamar Community College.
+During his time at LCC he helped his team win two conference and regional championships.
+He then attended the University of Arkansas at Little Rock and graduated with a Bachelor’s in Psychology and moved back to Colorado.

-Throughout all four years of college he instructed individual lessons to youth athletes and helped run the youth camp league each year at Little Rock.
-He joined Rogue in the summer of 2016 and is looking forward to developing our team in the most efficient and safest ways possible in order for them to succeed at the highest level.
-He believes baseball is a great teaching tool for not only the sport, but for developing into a man outside of baseball.
-He hopes to teach the athletes how to succeed in life and baseball and to do it in a positive respectful manner.
+Throughout all four years of college he instructed individual lessons to youth athletes and helped run the youth camp each year at Little Rock.
+Dillon started with Rogue in the Summer of 2016.
+He is also in his 3rd year as the Varsity pitching coach at Chaparral High School.
+He strives to develop our pitchers in the most efficient and safest ways possible in order for them to succeed at the highest level.
+He hopes to teach the athletes skills to succeed in baseball and in life.

 Jordan hails from Parker, CO where he graduated from Chaparral High School in 2011 and was a three sport athlete for four years where he earned 11 combined varsity letters, including All-State nods in both football and baseball.
 Jordan moved on to play baseball at Columbia University in the Ivy-League accumulating Ivy-League Championships in each of his last three years.
 Jordan earned All conference recognition sophomore, junior, and senior years and graduated from Columbia in 2015 with a degree in Psychology